Rachit-Gandhi/tech-campus-recruitment-2025/Readme.md

 # Problem Statement: Efficient Log Retrieval from a Large File
+# Note the src folder locally is in .gitignore for avoiding git lfs.
 ## Background

 You are tasked with developing a solution to efficiently extract logs from a large log file.
 The file is approximately **1 TB** in size and contains logs generated over multiple years.
 Each log entry starts with a timestamp, followed by the log level, and then the log message.
 Logs are generated almost equally every day.